informalsystems/hermes/scripts/gm/README.md

 **Description**: List all nodes and their basic properties, such as: their PID if they are running, their home folder, and the most common ports used.

+Home folders in brackets mean the configuration was not created yet.
+Configuration is automatically created during startup of a node.

 Tip: PIDs in brackets mean that the node is not running when `gm` started them.
 This could be because of a configuration error or maybe the user simply killed the PID.
 No worries, `gm` will clean up when `start` or `stop` is invoked.